stackrox/stackrox/scanner/decisions/0006-integration-of-rh-cvss-scores.md

 Rejected.

 _ClairCore will support CSAF/VEX, and this work would be redundant.
-To support Red Hat CVSS scores akin to Scanner V2, Scanner V4 will likely use a modified OVAL updater that CVSS scores from the OVAL XML parser._
+To support Red Hat CVSS scores akin to Scanner V2, Scanner V4 will likely use a modified OVAL updater that retrieves CVSS scores from the OVAL XML parser._

 ## Context